Credit Card Icon

 It’s common to feel uncertain, especially since the early stages of glaucoma often show no visible symptoms.
 This makes awareness crucial.
 As the disease advances, you might experience:

-We encourage regular eye examinations, particularly glaucoma tests, for those over 40 or with risk factors.
-By understanding these aspects of glaucoma, you can take proactive steps in managing your eye health and seeking necessary medical attention.
+We encourage regular eye exams, particularly important for those over 40 or with risk factors.
+By monitoring elevated intraocular pressure, you can take proactive steps in managing your eye health and seeking necessary medical attention.
 Remember, we are here to help you through this process and ensure you receive the support you need.

 The center represents glaucoma.
 The branches show what causes it and the symptoms to watch for.
 Each category is color-coded to help you easily identify related information.